1.1 What is economic appraisal?

 - assess the balance of advantage between the options and present the results and conclusions

 1.4.2 Where funding of the private or voluntary sectors is in view, then, in addition to the ten key steps, assessment of the following three criteria is also a basic appraisal requirement:

 1.5.1 Other forms of appraisal may be required in addition to an economic appraisal.
 For example, an affordability appraisal is generally required.
 (See section 2.9.2 for elaboration).
 Another example is the necessity to assess the commercial viability of proposals when appraising assistance to the private, voluntary and community sectors, as is explained in section 4 below.
-This normally includes assessment of the general financial position of the applicant, consideration of its management capability, marketing appraisal, identification of relevant financial cash flows, and calculation of NPVs on a commercial appraisal basis.
+This normally includes assessment of the general financial position of the applicant, consideration of its management capability, marketing appraisal, identification of relevant financial cash flows, and calculation of net preset values (NPVs) on a commercial appraisal basis.